PShiw/Algomirror/README.md

 > **Enterprise-grade multi-account management platform for OpenAlgo with strategy building, risk management, and real-time analytics**

-AlgoMirror is a proprietary, secure, and scalable multi-account management platform developed by **OpenFlare Technologies**.
-It provides traders with a unified interface to manage multiple OpenAlgo trading accounts across 24 brokers, featuring advanced strategy building, Supertrend-based exits, dynamic margin calculation, and comprehensive risk management.
+AlgoMirror is a proprietary, secure, and scalable multi-account management platform.
+It provides traders with a unified interface to manage multiple OpenAlgo trading accounts across 25+ brokers, featuring advanced strategy building, Supertrend-based exits, dynamic margin calculation, and comprehensive risk management.

 ---